grain-lang/grain/stdlib/stack.md

 toList : (stack: Stack<a>) => List<a>
 ```

-Converts a stack into a list of its elements.
+Creates a list containing the elements of a stack.

 Parameters: